eunseopsong/nrs_act/README.md

 - Modular structure: `common / data / models / training`
 - Main entrypoint kept at `scripts/act/train_act.py`
 - Force-history-aware encoder support added without changing raw `.hdf5` demo files
+- ROS 2 real-world behavior workspace included under `behavior_ws/`

 This project is designed so that future patches can be added mainly under `source/` while keeping `scripts/act/train_act.py` as an orchestration entrypoint.
+The original README described the modular ACT structure and force-history-aware encoder design, which are preserved here.

 ---

-## 2. Credits / Origin / Upstream
+## 3. Credits / Origin / Upstream

 This repository is **not a from-scratch implementation**.
 It is a refactored research codebase derived from a customized ACT implementation and upstream ACT/DETR components.